Hiroshi Tanahashi

+New Japan Pro-Wrestling (NJPW), where he serves as the president and representative director of the promotion, and is also an active wrestler.

-Widely regarded as one of the greatest professional wrestlers of all time, his accolades in NJPW include a record setting eight reigns as IWGP Heavyweight Champion, a record three reigns as IWGP United States Heavyweight Champion, two reigns as IWGP Intercontinental Champion, three reigns as IWGP Tag Team Champion, one reign as NEVER Openweight Champion and three reigns as NEVER Openweight 6-Man Tag Team Champion.
-All totaled, Tanahashi has won 22 championships in NJPW.
-He has also won NJPW's premier tournament, the G1 Climax, on three occasions (2007, 2015 and 2018) and won the New Japan Cup twice, in 2005 and 2008, and is recognised as the fourth wrestler to accomplish NJPW's Triple Crown and the second to accomplish its Grand Slam, making him one of the most decorated wrestlers in NJPW.
+Widely regarded as one of the greatest professional wrestlers of all time, his accolades in NJPW include a record setting eight reigns as IWGP Heavyweight Champion, a record three reigns as IWGP United States Heavyweight Champion, two reigns as IWGP Intercontinental Champion, one reign as NJPW World Television Champion, three reigns as IWGP Tag Team Champion, one reign as NEVER Openweight Champion and six reigns as NEVER Openweight 6-Man Tag Team Champion.
+All totaled, Tanahashi has won 26 championships in NJPW.
+He has also won the G1 Climax, NJPW's premier tournament, on three occasions (2007, 2015 and 2018), won the New Japan Cup twice (2005 and 2008), and is recognized as the fourth wrestler to accomplish NJPW's Triple Crown and the second to accomplish its Grand Slam, making him one of the most decorated wrestlers in NJPW.

 Through NJPW's working agreements with Consejo Mundial de Lucha Libre (CMLL), Pro Wrestling NOAH, Ring of Honor (ROH), All Elite Wrestling (AEW) and Revolution Pro Wrestling, Tanahashi has also held the CMLL World Tag Team Championship, the CMLL World Trios Championship, the CMLL Universal Championship, GHC Tag Team Championship, and the RevPro British Heavyweight Championship.
-Between NJPW, CMLL, Noah, ROH, AEW and RevPro, he has 27 championship reigns.
+Between NJPW, CMLL, Noah, ROH and RevPro, he has 27 championship reigns.

 When Tanahashi was inducted into the Wrestling Observer Hall of Fame in 2013, Dave Meltzer stated that "you could make a strong case for him as the best in-ring performer in the business today", adding that he was "the leading star in New Japan Pro-Wrestling's comeback from being in terrible shape a few years back to being the No. 2 pro wrestling company in the world".
 Readers of the Wrestling Observer Newsletter named Tanahashi as the best wrestler of the 2010s in March 2020.

 Early life

 Before entering professional wrestling, Tanahashi was a baseball player in high school.
-He studied law at Ritsumeikan University in Kyoto, where he began practising freestyle wrestling.
+He studied law at Ritsumeikan University in Kyoto, where he began practicing freestyle wrestling.
 During this time, he was noticed by New Japan Pro-Wrestling (NJPW) talent scouts and was invited to try out for the NJPW Dojo.
 His February 1998 tryout was successful and he was accepted as a trainee.
 He enrolled in the NJPW dojo after graduating from Ritsumeikan University the following year.
 Tanahashi has cited Shawn Michaels as his favorite wrestler.
 He also admired Tatsumi Fujinami, and considered using the ring name "Dragon Hiroshi" in honor of him.